tetsujin1979/EnumParser/README.md

 # EnumParser
-Using an enumeration to parse an XML file
+An example of enumeration values to parse an XML file